daviebadger/notes/restructuredtext/restructuredtext.rst

 Hint Directive
 --------------

-Add an extra hint to a text:
+Add a hint to a text:

 .. code:: rst